Non-Competition (Non-Competes) Agreements - Non-Solicitation Agreements

 must: (A) be supported by independent consideration; (B) protect a legitimate employer interest; and (C) be reasonable in scope, duration, and geographic territory.

 How are non-compete agreements enforced?
-The employer typically will file a lawsuit along with a request for a temporary restraining order/preliminary injunction.
+The employer will typically file a lawsuit and request a temporary restraining order/preliminary injunction.
 Minnesota state courts consider five factors in deciding whether to grant a temporary restraining order/preliminary injunction:

 • The relationship between the parties before the dispute;

-• The harm the plaintiff will suffer if relief is denied compared with the harm inflicted on the defendant if the injunction is issued;
+• The harm the plaintiff will suffer if relief is denied compared with the damage inflicted on the defendant if the injunction is issued;

-• The likelihood that one party or the other will prevail on the merits.
+• The likelihood that one party will prevail on the merits.

 • The public interest that is involved.